franktank/edudat/README.md

 # Edudat

-This was built for UF CIS4301
+This was built for UF CIS4301 <br>
-This application is connected to UF's CISE Oracle
+This application is connected to UF's CISE Oracle <br>

 To connect, do the following:
 ## Download corresponding Oracle Instant Client files for Basic Client, SDK, and SQLPlus